 From St./Pope John Paul II in a letter to artists:

 Through his “artistic creativity” man appears more than ever “in the image of God”, and he accomplishes this task above all in shaping the wondrous “material” of his own humanity and then exercising creative dominion over the universe which surrounds him.
 With loving regard, the divine Artist passes on to the human artist a spark of his own surpassing wisdom, calling him to share in his creative power.

 You are invited to fill your screen with these images to create your ‘sacred place’ for prayer and reflection.

 The sacrifice that transcends time.
-May reflect on image when praying the Sorrowful Mysteries of the Rosary or the Chaplet of Divine Mercy.
+Christ, in all his pure innocence took upon himself the sins, sorrows and sufferings of all humanity.
+Reflect on this image before confession or when praying the Sorrowful Mysteries of the Rosary or the Chaplet of Divine Mercy.

 Rembrandt’s Prodigal Son.
 Reflection-“Mercy without limits”

 Reflection: St. Francis’s vision of his mission.
 What is Christ’s mission for me?
 In the words of St. Francis, “You are totally lovable because you exist.”
 Where does Christ want to take you?